 NCOAE is seeking exceptional individuals to join their team of outdoor adventure-based educators!

-Field Instructors manage the safety of students during multi-day courses while leading NCOAE’s hands-on, experiential core curriculum that focuses on the educational principles of leadership, risk management, environmental ethics and outdoor skills including kayaking, canoeing, whitewater paddling, backpacking, rock climbing, backcountry camping, map & compass navigation, and more.
+Field Instructors manage the safety of students during multi-day courses while leading NCOAE’s hands-on, experiential core curriculum that focuses on the educational principles of leadership, risk management, environmental ethics and outdoor skills including backpacking, kayaking, canoeing, whitewater paddling, rock climbing, backcountry camping, map & compass navigation, and more.
 Through these lessons, Instructors help students improve their self-confidence and interpersonal relationships.
 Experiential education is merged with good, old-fashioned fun to offer an unrivaled path to insight, joy and drive.
-Instructors also manage risks and assure effective courses, while serving as an educator and a role model.
-Instructors must be able to teach NCOAE’s curriculum, complete course documentation, and participate in pre/post-trip meetings.
 Additional duties include facilitating a meaningful group process and setting an emotionally and physically safe, fun, and engaging tone for students to follow.
-Starting pay ranges from $80-$145/day (DOE) with opportunities for advancement.
+Starting pay ranges from $80-$140/day (DOE) with opportunities for advancement.
 Perks include staff housing, food pantry, travel reimbursements, and industry discounts.
-Current WFA/WFR & CPR certification and successful completion of NCOAE’s 14-day Instructor Course is required prior to employment.
+Current WFA/WFR & CPR certification and successful completion of NCOAE’s staff training is required prior to employment.
 Seasonal positions available from April to October, with occasional opportunities to continue employment into the winter.
 If you have a passion for outdoor education, take pride in your work, embrace change, and enjoy positively impacting the lives of others, learn more about becoming an NCOAE Instructor!

 |